Diary of Gerald Eugene MacDonald Stuart - Part 3

 From what can be observed

-the(underlying?) appears to have to
+the underlying appears to have to

 bring the infantry of the A.M.C.

-for combat this same basis
+for combat the same basis

-as exists in the Australian AMC.
+as exists in the Australian A.M.C.

 It will be interesting to note